prateekkumarweb/prateekkumar.in-archive/content/project/interval-domain-abstract-interpreter.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["abstract-interpretation", "software verification"]
+tags = ["Abstract interpretation", "Software Verification"]

 # Project summary to display on homepage.
 summary = "Abstract interpreter for interval domain for integers using CBMC APIs"